Society: Bitcoin Fixes This

 Public Corruption

-Corruption is as old as positions of advantage, of course; so again, Bitcoin won’t entirely fix this, but it will chop it down to size.
+Corruption is as old as positions of advantage, of course; so again Bitcoin won’t entirely fix this, but it will chop it down to size.

 One way or another, corruption is always proportional to government spending.
-The briber pays according to what the bribee has to give.
+The briber pays according to what the bribee has to sell.
 And the ability to give has massively expanded under the model of fast, painless money creation.
 Whole departments and regulatory regimes are created and funded with no more effort than the stroke of a few pens and keyboards.
 As a result, billions of dollars are spent every year to “influence legislation.”
-That’s bribery, of course, but it’s “legal.”
+That’s bribery, of course, but it’s legal.

 Let’s Recap